UmaArunachalam8/Missile-Defense/TeamJ_uraunach_Task5.Part1/README.md

 * I made a mistake in calculating position of the projectile and hence was facing issues in moving the agent to the desired location.
 * Another  mistake  I  made  was  not  realizing  what  pickSafeSpot  function  returns.I  assumed  it  can  return  float  and  hence  was  not  able  to  impose  the  kinematic constraint

-This was developed as a part of a course assignment at CMU
+This was developed as a part of a course assignment at CMU.
+Controller.cpp was the main file which controls the agent.